Skip to content

 Definition

-A citation in LLM answers is an explicit reference to a domain, URL, or named source that supports a claim.
-In Perplexity-style UIs, citations are visible links; in other assistants they may be implicit training recall.
-For brands, citations are proof that the model grounded an answer on something inspectable, not pure parametric memory.
+A citation in an LLM answer is a domain, URL, or named source used to support a claim.
+In Perplexity-style interfaces, citations are visible links.
+In other assistants, they may appear as named sources or implied references.
+For brands, citations matter because they show whether the answer can be verified.

 How it's computed